badbug0101/docs/tcpdump-primer.md

-Primer on `tcpdump`
----
+## Mini-primer on tcpdump

+You are here and that's great!
+Let's learn to dump 'em packets ;)

 Here are some small `tcpdump` tricks that I thought could be helpful to others as well.
-Although untested on Windows, it should work on Linux, \*BSDs and Linux subsystem for Windows (there *probably* is a package for Cygwin as well).
+It should work on MacOS, Linux, and any number of *BSDs.
 The `$` denotes the shell prompt.
-If you are using Linux subsystem for Windows, I am not sure if it comes pre-installed; nonetheless you can install `tcpdump` via `apt` using `sudo apt-get install -y tcpdump`.
+The last time I checked Windows (Linux subsystem), it did not support `tcpdump`.
+Call your Microsoft rep to get it on Linux subsystem! :)

 * To keep simple things simple, i'll begin with the format of `tcpdump`